 Keep your Golden Retriever to just dog food (the higher the grade the better), and keep the table scraps away.
-Most dog food manufacturers have specific types of products for the different breeds, or at least for a small dog versus big dog.
+Most dog food manufacturers have specific types of products for the different breeds, or at least for a small dog versus a big dog.

 RECOMMENDED READ: Expensive Dog Food Brands: Are They Worth the High Cost?

-You’ll need to buy food for large dogs.
-You’ll also want to watch out for the amount of fillers that are in the dog food brand you choose.
-Go for meats over grains when picking your pet’s diet.
+You'll need to buy food for large dogs.
+You’ll also want to watch out for the number of fillers that are in the dog food brand you choose.
+Go for meats over grains when picking your pet's diet.
 Your Golden Retriever should get 2-3 cups of food a day, split into 2 meals.